-There are a few secrets packed into the new AirPods Pro with USB-C
+There are a few secrets packed into Apple's AirPods Pro with USB-C

 New hardware unlocked

 For starters, now that both the iPhone and AirPods have USB-C ports, you can plug your AirPods case into your phone to give the earbuds a quick charge on the go.
-It’s not as convenient as reverse wireless charging, but it should waste less power as it transfers battery more efficiently than wireless options.
+It’s less convenient than reverse-wireless charging but should waste less power as it transfers battery more efficiently than wireless options.

-Apple made a subtle change to the acoustic architecture to improve audio, which is the only other change beyond the port on the new AirPods Pro 2.
-The company says this change allows the new AirPods to transfer latency-free lossless audio to Apple’s upcoming Vision Pro headset.
+Apple made a subtle change to the acoustic architecture to improve audio, which is the only other change beyond the port on the new AirPods Pro.
+The company says this change allows the new AirPods to transfer latency-free lossless audio to its upcoming Vision Pro headset.
 At least, that’s part of the picture.
 Since the Vision Pro is also set to have Apple’s custom H2 wireless chip inside (the same as both versions of the AirPods Pro 2), the two devices can transfer wireless audio at a much higher fidelity than ever before.

 While this likely doesn’t mean much for most people since they won’t get a Vision Pro in the next few years, it does mean Apple has unlocked the ability to stream high-end audio wirelessly within its own ecosystem.
 If HomePods and Apple’s phones, tablets and computers also get H2 support in future models, it could allow for higher wireless audio quality for those within the Apple ecosystem.